-To mitigate the risk of having lower rates on deposits or higher rates on term borrowing compared to the changes in interest rates prevailing in the market, the University's financial management should:
+To mitigate the risk of having lower rates on deposits or higher rates on term borrowing considering the changes in interest rates prevailing in the market, the university's Office of Finance should:

-- Keep diversified ranges of maturities of its deposits, which allows quick reaction according to changes in the market rates. - This method also reduces the exposure to the risk of losing the profitability of such fixed deposits due to potential early liquidation of the deposits to meet emerging spending requirements. - In addition, the University should conduct a continuous revaluation and analysis of the market rates to maximize interest revenues on deposits and minimize interest expenses on borrowings.
+- Keep diversified ranges of maturities of its deposits, which allows quick reaction according to changes in the market rates. - This method also reduces the exposure to the risk of losing the part or the whole returns on such deposits due to potential early liquidation of the deposits to meet emerging spending requirements. - In addition, the University should regularly conduct a continuous revaluation and analysis of the market rates to maximize interest revenues on deposits and minimize interest expenses on borrowings.

-Accounts Receivable Risk
+1.3.4 Accounts Receivable Risk

-The accounts receivable risk is mainly involved with amounts due from students, sponsors, tenants and other customers.
+The accounts receivable risk is mainly involved with amounts due from students, sponsors, tenants, and other customers.
 The University mitigates the accounts receivable risk throughout:

-- Continuous review of the aging of accounts receivable balances, identification of those old accounts with high probability not to be collected, setting strict internal controls and procedures, and seeking to reach to settlements with parties having accumulated old receivable balances. - Tracking the amounts of bounced cheques, their value dates, and taking needful actions towards collecting such accumulated balances. - In addition, the University should implement strict measures prior to accepting cheques as an option to settle due accounts receivable, throughout reducing their maturity periods to the minimum, and keeping an updated customer profiles to provide a readily available history of cheque collection, enabling to take informed credit facility decisions in the future. - The University should continuously find sustainable funding sources throughout different fundraising activities that aim to provide financial assistance to help students having financial disabilities to settle their due balances, thereby mitigating the negative financial impact of default accounts. - Setting credit limits for customers, students and sponsors, and continuously monitoring the overdue balances as well as the outstanding receivables.
-The credit limits should be reviewed on regular basis to avoid accumulation of large balances of accounts receivables.

-- System controls should be also put in place to easily identify accumulated balances and alert the finance team to take necessary action towards collection. - The collection of Post-Dated Cheques (PDC's) is done as a guarantee against the collection of outstanding receivables.
+- Continuous review of the aging of accounts receivable balances, identification of those old accounts with high probability not to be collected, setting strict internal controls and procedures, and seeking to reach to settlements with parties having accumulated old receivable balances. - Tracking the amounts of bounced cheques, their value dates, and taking needful actions towards collecting such overdue balances. - In addition, the University should implement strict measures prior to accepting cheques as an option to settle due accounts receivable, throughout reducing their maturity periods to the minimum, and keeping updated customer profiles to provide a readily available history of cheque collection, enabling to take informed credit facility decisions in the future. - The University should continuously find sustainable funding sources throughout different fundraising activities that aim to provide financial assistance to help needy students to settle their due balances; thereby mitigating the negative financial impact of default accounts. - Setting credit limits for customers, students, and sponsors, and continuously monitoring the overdue balances as well as the outstanding receivables.
+The credit limits should be reviewed on regular basis to avoid accumulation of large balances of accounts receivables. - System controls should be also put in place to easily identify accumulated balances and alert the finance team to take necessary action towards collection. - The collection of post-dated cheques (PDC's) is done as a guarantee against the collection of outstanding receivables.
 However, accepting such PDC's should be subject to approvals in view of the credit history, with maturity dates that should not exceed a period of 6 months. - Sufficient allowances for doubtful debt are taken as a reserve to face any future losses due to uncollectible accounts, thus ensuring the stability of financial performance.
 The management must ensure that such allowances are sufficient and provide reasonable coverage of doubtful debt to avoid material loss or fluctuation of the financial performance.